orionop/cargox/README2.md

 ### Time Simulation API
 **Endpoint:** `POST /api/simulate/day`

 **Description:** Simulates the passage of time in the space station by calculating item usage, expiration, and generating predictions for future cargo needs.
+The simulation will mark both placed and unplaced items as waste if they expire during the simulation period.

 **Request:**
 ```json